 The Coverdell law sets a floor for the total amount an eligible applicant State will receive as its Coverdell grant.
-For FY 2012, the minimum Coverdell grant to an eligible State is anticipated to be not less than \$63,517.3 If the amount a State would otherwise receive as its total Coverdell grant (including both base funds and any competitive funds) is less than \$63,517, NIJ will increase that State's total grant to \$63,517.
+If \$10,500,000 were to become available for FY 2014, the minimum Coverdell grant to an eligible State would be not less than \$63,000.3 In that case, if the amount a State would otherwise receive as its total Coverdell grant (including both base funds and any competitive funds) is less than \$63,000, NIJ will increase that State's total grant to \$63,000.